hmspiffy/director-data-eng-hw/README.md

 * How often do people change their mind about the people they like?

 #### Some considerations:
 * A single `rating_type` can have multiple semantic meanings.
 For example, a `rating_type` of 3 either means “Remove this person from the list of people I can send likes to”, “Reject this person’s incoming like”, or “Remove this person from my list of matches”, depending on the preceding ratings between a pair of users.
+It's important that your model be able to distingush between these different meanings.
-* Assume that every day, another file is added to this S3 bucket, and that you can’t predict the exact names of future files.
+* What if it were the case that every day, more files is added to this S3 bucket, and that you can’t even predict their exact names.
 How will you make sure that you will catch these and include them in your final model?
-* In the final schema, do we really need a row for every rating?
+* What kinds of tests will you put in place to make sure that the final model is accurate?
+What about to ensure that the source data is accurate?